dortegas/kickstarter-analysis/README.md

 <img src="resources/outcomes.PNG" width="650" />

 Finally, we can visualize the Outcomes-based on Goals with a line chart with the selection of the columns: Goal, Percentage Successful, Percentage Failed, Percentage Canceled.
-At a glance, we can see that projects with less than USD 1,000.00 of goal are the most successful while the projects with dollar-amount from USD 45,000.00 to $49,000.00 are most susceptible to failure.
+At a glance, we can see that projects with less than USD 1,000.00 of goal are likely successful, while the projects with dollar-amount from USD 45,000.00 to $49,000.00 are most susceptible to failure

 <img src="resources/Outcomes_vs_Goals.png" width="650" />